For approved grants, the following requirements apply for reporting to Ekhagastiftelsen.

 C. Financial statement

-The recipient of the grant shall send in a financial statement showing all expenses for the project.
-If the grant is part of a larger project the statement shall only refer to the part financed by Ekhagastiftelsen.
+The recipient of the grant shall give an account for all expenses of the project.
+If the Ekhagastiftelsen grant is part of a larger project the statement shall only refer to the part financed by Ekhagastiftelsen.

-If total expenses fall below the amount of the grant, the difference is to be paid back.
+If total expenses are below the amount already paid out, the difference is to be paid back.

 The following examples are from the Formas website and show how a popular scientific project description can be written.
 Please note that the example texts below do not have to be such projects that are applicable for Ekhagastiftelsen.
 The texts merely are examples for how a project description could be written.